-There’s no one career path for drafting and design students to take.
+There are many career paths for drafting and design students to take.
 There are six major job opportunities to pursue for a challenging and rewarding future.
 They are found in many industries that need qualified artisans to design products and draw plans for businesses, homes, and government agencies.

 Knowing what options are before you allow some advanced planning for your career specialty in drafting and design.
 The following six career paths have entry-level jobs that may appeal to you and your work-life plans.